raine/anki-llm/README.md

 Wrap your final answer in <result></result> tags.
 ```

-- `output.field` — the Anki field name that receives the LLM's response.
+- `output.field`: the Anki field name that receives the LLM's response.
-- `output.require_result_tag` — when `true`, only the content inside the last
+- `output.require_result_tag`: when `true`, only the content inside the last
   `<result>...</result>` pair in the response is written; without tags, the row
   fails.
 Lets the model "think out loud" before committing to an answer.